Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Exact solution of the Lindblad equation with several degrees of freedom

-It is notable that the solution of the Lindblad equation is simplest in the chord representation, but in terms of the Weyl observables, instead of the chord observables, e.g. we use $H(\Vxi)$, instead of $\tilde{H}(\Vxi)$.
-This is already manifest in the unitary part of the Lindblad equation (the Liouville-von Neumann equation),
+It is notable that the solution of the Lindblad equation is simplest in its chord representation $\chi$, as long as the Hamiltonian itself remains in its Weyl representation $H$.
+The unitary part of the Lindblad equation, the Liouville-von Neumann equation, then involves the quadratic function $H(\Vxi)$, instead of $\tilde{H}(\Vxi)$ which is singular,